Geometric Prior Based Deep Human Point Cloud Geometry Compression: Experiments

 \subsubsection{Geometry precision}

-To further investigate the effectiveness of the proposed method, we also compare the performance to PCGCv2 using point clouds of the same sequences with different geometry precision levels, as shown in Fig.~\ref{fig:vox}.
-It can be observed that our proposed scheme demonstrates improved coding performance for both 10-bit and 11-bit point clouds.
-More specifically, our scheme gains 29.31\% bit savings for an 11-bit point cloud \textit{basketball player} and 19.08\% for its 10-bit version compared to PCGCv2.
-This is because higher geometry precision booms the amount of data required to compress point clouds.
+To further investigate the effectiveness of the proposed method, we also compare the performance to PCGCv2 using point clouds of the same sequences with different geometry precision levels.
+As shown in Fig.~\ref{fig:vox}, our proposed scheme demonstrates improved coding performance for both 10-bit and 11-bit point clouds.
+More specifically, our scheme achieves 29.31\% bit savings for an 11-bit point cloud \textit{basketball player} and 19.08\% for its 10-bit version compared to PCGCv2.
+This is because higher geometry precision booms the amount of data needed to compress point clouds.
 These results are consistent with those shown in Table~\ref{tbl:RD}, where BD-Rate gains for the Owlii dataset are much higher than for other datasets.
-As human point clouds with higher geometry precision allow for larger and finer granularity of 3D coordinates, our method facilitates reconstructing high-accuracy human point clouds.
+As human point clouds with higher geometry precision allow for larger and finer granularity of 3D coordinates, our method facilitates the reconstruction of high-accuracy human point clouds.